 - 1.1 Each department at the University must have a Building Emergency Action Plan (BEAP) to provide for students, faculty, staff and visitors during an emergency.
 Each BEAP is developed by the individual department or group of departments occupying the building.
-The Patterson Office Tower's plan was developed using a model plan prepared by the UK Office of Crisis Management and Preparedness.
-This plan has been reviewed and approved by the Office of Crisis Management and Preparedness and implemented on October 17, 2012. - 1.2 Each Building Emergency Action Plan is developed not only to provide for the safety of the University community, but also to comply with Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.38.
-The Patterson Office Tower BEAP plan is kept on file in College of Arts and Sciences, Office of Dean, and is on file in the Office of Crisis Management and Preparedness - 1.3 Each employee covered by this Building Emergency Action Plan must be provided with a copy of the plan and instructed as to their responsibilities and actions during an emergency.
+The MDR3 building plan was developed using a model plan prepared by the UK Office of Crisis Management and Preparedness.
+This plan has been reviewed and approved by the Office of Crisis Management and Preparedness and implemented on November, 2014. - 1.2 Each Building Emergency Action Plan is developed not only to provide for the safety of the University community, but also to comply with Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.38.
+The MDR3 BEAP plan is kept on file in Chem-Phys Bldg 027 and is on file in the Office of Crisis Management and Preparedness. - 1.3 Each employee covered by this Building Emergency Action Plan must be provided with a copy of the plan and instructed as to their responsibilities and actions during an emergency.
 A record must be maintained including the names of everyone that has been trained.
-This record is located in College of Arts and Sciences, Office of the Dean. - 1.4 The Building Emergency Action Plan will be reviewed and tested annually.
+This record is located in each departmental office.

+1.4 The Building Emergency Action Plan will be reviewed and tested annually.

-Building Emergency Coordinator
+Building Emergency Coordinator (Alterna